 Being a student is an expensive business - you have to pay for student accommodation, food and save some money for your personal spending.
-So, if you are, check out our tips for how to save money and enjoy care-free student life.
+So, if you are, check out our tips on how to save money and enjoy care-free student life.

 If you're in for a challenge - do a “no-spend” day once a week.
 Just be strict to yourself and promise not to touch your wallet and any of the credit cards for a day.
 It may and WILL be difficult to start with, but if you plan the day in advance, do your weekly shop and choose walking instead of getting a bus, you’ll do just fine.
 Besides, the “no-spend” day will let you reflect and plan your spending more responsibly, so next time you’ll have a good think before buying that after-lunch snack.